mermshaus/vpub/README.md

 specific metadata format like Exif and add the metadata directly to the file.
 You could also use a photo collection software that allows you to import images and to add metadata in a way that’s managed by and probably specific to the application.
-Or you could use a generic solution that let’s you annotate a file’s content (instead of eg. connecting the metadata to a location in the file system) with arbitrary metadata without touching the file itself.
+Or you could use a generic solution that lets you annotate a file’s content (instead of eg. connecting the metadata to a location in the file system) with arbitrary metadata without touching the file itself.

 If the last option sounds good to you, this project might be for you.